webpack/webpack.js.org/src/content/guides/tree-shaking.md

 - `components/Button.js`: Direct export is used, not flagged with sideEffects -> include it
 - `components/Button.css`: No export is used, but flagged with sideEffects -> include it

-In this case only 4 modules are included in the bundle:
+In this case only 4 modules are included into the bundle:

 - `index.js`: pretty much empty
 - `configure.js`